Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 ## Features

+Please refer to the settings-reference in the mods folder for further information about the settings.
+Please note that this reference will be generated at runtime, so you'll need to at least once load up the game with the mod activated.

 ### UI
 * Smart base selection.
 Ever wondered why the bases menu didn't show the base your aircraft just arrived at as selected by default?
     * Before opening the bases gui the most relevant (that is the closest to your screen's center) base is prepared to be shown as default.